Gingival Therapy (Periodontics)

 What is periodontal disease?

 Hundreds of different types of bacteria make up our oral flora.
 The main cause of periodontal disease is called porphyromonas gingivalis.
 This type of bacteria is found in the salivary flow and under the gums.
 Every day, bacteria organize themselves to form a deposit on the teeth called biofilm or dental plaque.
-It is a soft deposit, which can easily be removed with good brushing and the use of dental floss or interdental brushes for more difficult to access areas.
+It is a soft deposit, which can easily be removed with good brushing combined with the use of dental floss or interdental brushes for more difficult to access areas.
 If not removed daily, this deposit calcifies with the help of minerals contained in saliva and forms a much harder deposit, called tartar.
 Once tartar is established, only dentists and hygienists can remove it, which is when this process is called scaling.
 It must be understood that in both cases, whether it is a soft deposit or a hardened deposit, it is a deposit of bacterial origin.
-Who says bacteria says inflammation!
+Bacteria= inflammation!

 Gingivitis is the first stage of periodontal disease.
 At this stage, the gums appear normal, but may also be red, swollen, and bleed easily when you brush your teeth.
 Bad breath can also be linked to this disease.
 This is the start of the infection.
 At this stage, a periodontal probe* can be inserted between the tooth and the gum, to a depth of approximately 1mm to 2 mm.
 This space is called the “periodontal pocket.”

 The third stage is moderate periodontitis, in which case the root of the tooth can be seen very well.
 At this point, it is possible that a third of the bone has been lost.
-The graduations on the probe, when inserted into the periodontal pocket, can reach 5 to 6mm.
+The depth on the probe, when inserted into the periodontal pocket, can reach 5 to 6mm.

 The fourth and final stage of the disease is advanced periodontitis.
 At this point, more than half of the bone has been lost and the pockets are very deep.
 The tooth then appears longer since the root is exposed.
 We are then talking about pockets of 7mm and more.
 The tooth continues to become loose and may eventually fall out.
 Otherwise, it will need to be extracted by your dentist.